International credit cards are not accepted. And shipping is only available in the lower 48 United States of America.

 Warranty, production tolerances, longevity factors, loom splices, MSDS sheet, engineering specs...

 carry a one year manufacturer's replacement warranty against

 material defects and workmanship.
-You should expect
+You can expect

 in a more temperate climate.
 Keeping the panel taut/tight

-with proper installation is the key to longevity - wind damage from
+with proper installation is the key to longevity.
+Wind damage from

 rubbing against the structure and whipping in the wind is much more

 relevant than sun damage.
 Wind can whip a loose shade canopy

 or paintball netting, causing damage - that's why we install